charlesrroberts/Free-Music-Archive-Analysis/index.md

-<script type='text/javascript' src='https://public.tableau.com/javascripts/api/viz_v1.js'></script>

-# Free Music Archive: An Analysis of Popular Artists, Albums and Songs
+# Looking at the Popular Artists, Albums and Songs on FMA

 Free Music Archive (FMA), founded in 2009 by radio station WFMU, offers free access to open licensed, original music.